radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/manage-persistent-cache/impact-on-global-profile.md

 The `time` column indicates the exact date/time when the entry was processed.

-For details on logs related to the real-time persistent cache refresh components (for example, connectors, sync engine, agent) please see the RadiantOne Logging and Troubleshooting Guide.
+For details on logs related to the real-time persistent cache refresh components (for example, connectors, sync engine, agent) please see: [Logging and Troublshooting](../../troubleshooting/troubleshooting)

 To learn more about Global Identity Builder, please read the chapter that describes how to [link existing groups to global profile identities](../link-groups/overview.md).